-To be admitted to the Graduate Programs in Geosciences, a student must meet the following minimum requirements:
+To be admitted to the Doctoral Program in Earth Systems Science, a student must meet the following minimum requirements:

-- 1. Hold a Bachelor's or Master's degree from an accredited college or university in a relevant discipline of science, engineering or mathematics. - Have a grade point average (GPA) of 3.0 or higher (or equivalent) during the last two years of undergraduate program, and 3.0 or higher during the Master's degree program. - Submit official Graduate Record Examination (GRE) - International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
-A total score of 80 on the iBT TOEFL, 550 on the paper-based TOEFL, 213 on the CBT TOEFL or 6.5 overall on the IELTS is required.
-A score of at least 50 on the Test of Spoken English (TSE) is required in order to be eligible for a teaching assistantship. - Meet the University's general requirements for admission to graduate programs.
-All application materials should be submitted by February 15 in order to be considered for Fall term admission and by September 1 for Spring term admission.
+- 1. Hold a Bachelor's or Master's degree from an accredited college or university in a relevant discipline. - 2.
+Have a grade point average (GPA) of 3.0 or higher (or equivalent) during the last two years of the undergraduate program, and 3.0 or higher during the Master's degree program. - 3.
+Submit official Graduate Record Examination (GRE) scores. - 4.
+International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
+A total score of 80 on the iBT (internet-based) TOEFL, 550 on the paper-based TOEFL, or 6.5 overall on the IELTS is required.
+A score of at least 50 on the Test of Spoken English (TSE) or 26 in the speaking section of the iBT TOEFL is required in order to be eligible for a teaching assistantship. - Meet the University's general requirements for admission to graduate programs.
+All application materials should be submitted by February 1 in order to be considered for Fall term admission and by August 1 for Spring term admission.